ARAldhafeeri/Zenaura/readme.md

 # Zenaura

 > [!WARNING]
-> This library is under development, it's going to change a lot from now on; breaking changes may occur regulary.
-Version 0.15.0 will focus on making it more beginner-friendly.
+> This library is under development, it's going to change a lot from now on; breaking changes may occur.
+Please keep an eye on release notes.

 > [!NOTE]